Sierkinhane/Sierkinhane/README.md

 ### Hi there, I'm Sierkinhane. 👋
 ![Sierkinhane's github stats](https://github-readme-stats.anuraghazra1.vercel.app/api?username=Sierkinhane&show_icons=true&theme=radical)

+- 🔭 I’m a computer science post graduate student at the <a href='https://www.szu.edu.cn'>Shenzhen University.</a>
 - 🌱 I’m currently learning to learn how to learn.
 - 🤔 I’m looking for help with Deep Learning.
 <!--